 You currently CANNOT apply for DACA+ or DAPA!

 As part of anti-immigrant attack, on February 16, 2015, just days before millions of people would have been eligible to apply for DACA+ and DAPA – a federal district court judge out of Texas – granted in favor of a lawsuit filed by Texas and twenty-five other states (all of the governors and attorneys general, with the exception of one, are part of the Republican Party) and issued a preliminary injunction in the case.
-This “preliminary injunction” functions to temporarily halt the implementation of the DAPA and DACA+ programs.
+This “preliminary injunction” functions to temporarily halt the implementation of the DACA+ program.
 The lawsuit is now currently stuck in the 5th Circuit Court of Appeals and it is very likely that the case will be eventually taken to the Supreme Court for review.
-Click here to go to our collaborative campaign ListoNM for more information about DACA+ and DAPA requirements, what you can be doing to prepare, how to protect yourself against fraud, and where you and obtain further information and legal services.
+Click here to go to our collaborative campaign ListoNM for more information about DACA+ requirements, what you can be doing to prepare, how to protect yourself against fraud, and where you and obtain further information and legal services.

 It makes me angry that because of extremists with an anti-immigrant agenda, thousands of New Mexicans haven’t been able to apply for DACA+ and DAPA yet.
 Our communities already contribute so much to New Mexico and we fight until these programs are implemented so that we can contribute even more.